 ASK : Do you think that the dogs visiting the park should be wearing muzzles?

-Questions which tackle more than one issue at a time
+Questions that tackle more than one issue at a time

 Some questions force respondents to give one answer for two (or possibly even more) issues.
 Such questions might make the frustration levels go up and discourage respondents from completing your survey.
 They also become incredibly hard to interpret.